 Unfortunately, there is not too much that can be done to prevent prolapse vent, as it occurs on a case-by-case basis.
 While there is no hard and fast rule to prevent prolapse vent, there is a consensus that keeping hens from becoming overweight is a good way to prevent prolapse vent.

 Additionally, preventing your hens from laying too many eggs, or laying eggs too early in life, are good measures to take as a precaution.
-Remember, constant healthcare maintenance is the best way to keep unpredictable health issues like prolapse vent at bay.
+Remember, constant healthcare maintenance and immediate intervention are the best ways to keep unpredictable health issues like prolapse vent at bay.

 Prolapse vent tends to look more serious than it is.
 One of the most important things to remember when dealing with a hen suffering from a prolapsed vent is to remain calm.
 Take the action you are comfortable taking and do as much for the safety and well-being of your hen as you can.
 For circumstances that seem too daunting, an avian veterinarian is an excellent resource for medical care.
 Always arm yourself with information and surround yourself with the best possible help so you can make an informed and appropriate decision for the well-being of your hen.